 Objectification is bad, right?
 At least in the sense that to objectify a person is bad.
 It suggests that they’ve been downgraded to a lower level—the level of the object.
 This idea, that objects are inferior to people, is a given.

 It makes sense, I suppose.
 We’ve inherited this idea from our past.
 In the Middle Ages, for instance, we understood reality in terms of the Great Chain of Being.
 In this view of reality, everything was placed hierarchically as if on a cosmic chain.
 At the top of the chain were all the things that were completely spiritual, then the human world which was part spiritual and part physical, then the animals and the plants, and at the very bottom were the things that were completely physical and therefore inferior to everything above it.
 In this scheme almost everything was thought inferior to human beings.

 But objects weren’t then as we think of them now.
 Objects today are completely empty of anything but their physical properties.
-To know something we just need to know measure, graph and diagram it.
+To know something we just need to study, measure, graph and diagram it.

 In the Medieval world, objects were more than just their physical properties.
 Garlic wasn’t just a flavour for stew, but also a repellent for evil.
 You had to be aware of your relationships to things like black cats and ladders because they weren’t just cats and ladders.
 The flowers a bride carried not only covered up her body odour, but aided in her fertility on the wedding night.

-Meaning has moved–it no longer lives in the object, but in the mind of the human looking at it (or smelling, measuring, graphing it).
+Meaning has moved–it no longer lives in the object, but in the mind of the human looking at it (or smelling, measuring, or graphing it).